marketao/marketao.github.io/index.md

 ---

 ## Hello and welcome!
-I am a political scientist interested in ethnic and gender dynamics, civil-military relations, and politics of identity.
-In my research, I employ a mixed methods approach.
-I have experience in using various interviewing techniques and planning and executing fieldwork in conflict-affected regions.
+I am a Political Scientist interested in ethnic and gender dynamics, civil-military relations, and politics of identity.
+In my work, I employ a mixed methods approach, combining quantitative and qualitative methods.
+I have experience in designing and using various interviewing techniques and planning and executing fieldwork in conflict-affected regions.
 I am dedicated to conducting creative, collaborative and inclusive research that generates social and political impact.

 I am currently a final-year PhD Candidate at the [Department of Political Science](https://www.tcd.ie/Political_Science/) at [Trinity College Dublin](http://tcd.ie).
 I hold a BA in Political Science and EU Studies from [Palacký University Olomouc](https://www.upol.cz/en/) and an MA in International Relations from [Charles University Prague](https://cuni.cz/UKEN-1.html), as well as significant international experience.